The Bleeding Tree

 Dino Dimitriadis is a multi-award-winning director, dramaturg and creative producer, working across theatre, dance, music, film, fashion and experimental performance.
 Their practice centres queer performance, trans dramaturgies and intersectional storytelling, building new forms and platforms that shift how stages hold bodies and ideas.

 Dino has worked widely as a director, recognised for their distinct visual language and cross-disciplinary approach.
-Their work spans mainstages, national tours, large-scale music events, intimate queer works, and experimental forms.
+Their work spans mainstages, national tours, large-scale music events, fashion runways, intimate queer works, and experimental forms.

 Subject to change during the development of a production.